bowrango/website/content/about/about.md

 #### about

 I'm an engineer working on quantum computing software and a graduate student at Purdue University.
-I'm also [building hardware](https://gigabug.org).
+I'm also [building hardware](https://gigabug.org) and doing some start-up work on the side.
 I currently live in Cambridge, MA.

 See my [resume](/about/matt-bowring-resume.pdf) for more.